-Free at-home learning tools - over 40 lessons you can teach right in your own kitchen!
+Free school-at-home learning tools - over 40 lessons you can teach right in your own kitchen!

-Looking for creative ways to engage your kids in learning at home?
-Your kitchen can also be a wonderful classroom for learning all kinds of subjects.
+Looking for creative ways to engage your kids in school at home?
+Your kitchen can be a wonderful classroom for learning all kinds of school subjects.
 Get ready to cook up some confidence in subjects like math, science, history and more...just don't forget to eat your homework at the end!

 ● Art History: There’s an art to cooking, and as it turns out cooking plays a big role in art too!
 Explore paintings from Pompeii to the present day, along with fun food activities.

 ● Astronomy: Got a kid who loves learning about space?
 Take them on a journey to the stars right from your living room, thanks to the International Space Station's live feeds.
 Or, head to your backyard!
 We've got everything you need to spot the stars and planets, plus enjoy an out-of-this-world star-gazing picnic.

 ● Biology: Grow your kiddo’s interest in science by growing something you can all eat!
 Check out our tutorials on how to start your own micro-garden, vegetable garden, or indoor kitchen garden.
 Test your knowledge of food science fact and fiction with our myth-busting quiz.
 And check out this post for tasty experiments with microbiology and yeast—aka yogurt and pizza dough!

 ● Chemistry and Physics: How do you tweak your chocolate chip cookies to be exactly to your taste?
 Can you walk on eggs?
 We’ve got fun introductions to chemistry and physics through experiments you can eat, and you’ll love sampling your results.